Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Separate Rate Respondents

-We have received no comments or argument since the issuance of the Preliminary Results that provides a basis for reconsideration of these determinations.
-Therefore, the Department continues to find that the companies listed above meet the criteria for a separate rate.
+We received no comments or argument since the issuance of the Preliminary Results that provide a basis for reconsideration of these determinations.
+Therefore, for these final results, we continue to find that the six companies listed in the table in the “Final Results” section of this notice are eligible for a separate rate.

 Rate for Non-Examined Separate Rate Respondents